カリフォルニアのニューソムは 差別的な見方で SATの成績と読書の困難を 黒人視聴者に訴えたと反論された

-California's Gov. Newsom faced backlash for saying he related to Black voters because he scored 960 on the SAT and can't read speeches, seen as condescending and racially insensitive.
+California’s Newsom faced backlash for saying he related to Black audiences via his SAT score and reading struggles, seen as racially condescending.

-California Governor Gavin Newsom drew criticism during a speech in Georgia where he told a Black audience he felt relatable because he scored 960 on the SAT and admitted he cannot read speeches.
+California Governor Gavin Newsom drew criticism during a speech in Georgia, where he told a Black audience he felt relatable because he scored 960 on the SAT and admitted he cannot read speeches.

 この発言は,黒人有権者の間で知的劣等感を暗示したと主張する批評家とともに,親切で人種的無感であると広く解釈された.